Interview with Conservation International

 I served as the Chair of the Communications Committee for the International Congress for Conservation Biology (ICCB) 2017 held in Cartagena, Colombia.
 I led and implemented the communications strategy with a global team, which included social media, engagement with journalists, photography, and videography.
-You can catch up with what was discussed at the conference by browsing #ICCB2017 on twitter and reviewing the conference twitter, facebook, and instagram pages.
+You can catch up with the discussions from the conference by browsing #ICCB2017 on twitter and reviewing the conference twitter, facebook, and instagram pages.
 A fantastic team of local students took photos and videos; view their work here.

 Congressional Visits Day

 As part of the Biological and Ecological Sciences Coalition and in partnership with the American Institute for Biological Sciences (AIBS), I participated in the AIBS 2017 Congressional Visits Day.
 Along with a team of graduate students from Maryland, Delaware, and Rhode Island, I advocated for continued and amplified support for the National Science Foundation.
 The key to success of the meetings was to share one’s personal story in science and connect it to the staffer or member’s district and interests.